 Naturally, both parties want to find the ‘right fit’ however the employer is largely in control of the interview process and may go about finding the right person in the wrong manner.

-By asking a candidate certain ‘illegal’ questions during the interview process, employers risk breaching Commonwealth and / or State laws aimed to protect individuals against discrimination in the workplace.
+By asking a candidate certain illegal questions during the interview process, employers risk breaching Commonwealth and/or State laws aimed to protect individuals against discrimination in the workplace.

-So, what are illegal interview questions?
+What are illegal interview questions?

 When interviewing a candidate for a position, the primary focus of the questions asked should be to assess the applicant’s inherent ability to perform the key functions of the role.

-Employers should avoid asking questions about certain unlawful factors for which a candidate’s answer could be construed as determinative to the success, or otherwise, of his or her application.
+Employers should avoid asking questions about certain unlawful factors for which a candidate’s answer could be construed as relevant to the success, or otherwise, of his or her application.
 These include questions about age, gender, sexual preference, ethnicity, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion or social origin.
 Essentially, these matters are considered irrelevant in determining a person’s capacity to perform the role.